Murphy316/mdfile/docs/Solution Readme.md

 4. [Webpack](https://webpack.js.org/), a module bundler for mobile applications.
 Used as a build tool to bundle  JS and CSS files into a single file.
 Also used to set up a dev server for local development.

-5. [OpenShift](https://www.openshift.com/) , a hosting environment wich includes the runtime container and REST API, coordination, and web interfaces to deploy and manage individual containers
+5. [OpenShift](https://www.openshift.com/) , a hosting environment which includes the runtime container and REST API, coordination, and web interfaces to deploy and manage individual containers

-6. [Jenkins](https://www.jenkins.io/), a deployment pipeline described how to test, build, and deploy app from GitHub to OpenSHift
+6. [Jenkins](https://www.jenkins.io/), a deployment pipeline described how to test, build, and deploy app from GitHub to OpenShift

 7. [GitHub](https://github.com/) a the source code repository